-In his free time Sylvan likes mountain biking, spending time with his family, hiking with his dogs, gardening, and working around the house.
+In his free time Sylvan likes mountain biking, spending time with his family, hiking with his dogs, gardening and working around the house.

-Head Mini Shred Coach
+Mini Shred Head Coach

 At Alpine Valley in Wisconsin, Dylan grew up skiing with his family, although he was quickly drawn to snowboarding.
 The first snowboard lesson he ever took was horrible!
 The instructor was checked out and gave little instruction - naturally, young Dylan also checked out of that season very quickly even though he loved the sport.
 This experience has built Dylan’s coaching to a high level.
 The memory of that first lesson sticks with him, inspiring him to always keep it fun, build relationships, and stay engaged with each athlete.